wderezin/terraform-aws-ghost/README.md

-# terraform-aws-cms
+# terraform-aws-ghost

-Deployment of full stack for Content Management System.
+Deployment of full stack to deploy multiple ghost CMS.